hammingweight/gangplank/examples/train/README.md

 ```
 The metrics include the training and validation loss and accuracy, the number of completed epochs, the running time and the number of weights (parameters) in the model.

 The Prometheus server dashboard can be used to query or view the metrics.
-For example, the image shows that validation loss reached a minimum at 09:38 (epoch 13) and the training
+For example, the image shows that validation loss (`gangplank_train_val_loss`) reached a minimum at 09:38 (epoch 13) and the training
 started to overfit the data after that.

 ![Training validation loss](./train_val_loss.png)